lucia-auth/lucia/documentation/content/main/start-here/username-password.sveltekit.md

 ### Redirect authenticated users

-Let's also redirect authenticated users to the profile page.
-We can get the current session in the server by using [`locals.auth.validate()`](/reference/lucia-auth/authrequest#validate).
+Let's also redirect authenticated users to the profile page. [`AuthRequest.validateUser()`](/reference/lucia-auth/authrequest#validate) can be used to validate the request and get the current session and user.

 ```ts
 // routes/signup/+page.server.ts